Mozart Quintet Mastery

 - Select instrumental lessons are also offered at the Moore Musical Arts Building on the Bowling Green State University.

 - Most students take 30 minute private lessons, which averages out to $27 per week.
-This includes their private lesson, group class, group class performances, Musical Achievement, multiple solo recital and outreach possibilities and other enrichment activities.
+This includes their private lesson, Musical Achievement, multiple solo recital and outreach possibilities and other enrichment activities.
 Extended lessons are also available for more advanced students.
-Tuition can be paid yearly or by the month.
+Tuition can be paid yearly or monthly.

 - Lessons are offered in the Suzuki Method on the following instruments: